 Slalom is not only a great place to work, but we offer a wide variety of benefit programs that are competitive and evolving as we continue to grow.
 We review our offerings frequently and listen to our employees' feedback.
-We recently increased our 401(k) match and added parental leave and transgender benefits.
+We recently increased our Maternity and Paternity leaves, raised our 401(k) match, and added transgender medical benefits.

 List based on reports from current and former employees.
 It may not be complete.